 More recent research from the AARP paints a slightly less gloomy picture.
 That survey asked 601 participants about their experience working with an MLM organization.
 The results were as follows:

 - 47% of the respondents reported losing money as a consequence of their participation.

 - 27% reported breaking even, so neither losing or gaining money.

 - 25% reported making a profit.

 Of those who made a profit, 6% earned between $5000 and $9,999, while 14% earned less than $5000.
-For reference, the median income of self-employed people running their own business was $51,419 in 2017, and launching a successful startup actually seems to be easier than making any real profit in MLM.
+For reference, the median income of self-employed people running their own business was $51,419 in 2017.
+Launching a successful startup seems to be easier than making any real profit in MLM.